-Overall, survey participants reported applying a fair number of skills to their work.
-Most notably, skills in Mechanical Tool Repair, Programmable Logic Controllers / Automation, Electronic Troubleshooting, and System Testing are correlated to pay that is above average.
-Skills that are correlated to lower pay, on the other hand, include Troubleshooting.
-Those familiar with Electronic Troubleshooting also tend to know Programmable Logic Controllers (PLC) / Automation.
+Electro-Mechanical Technicians report using a diverse set of skills on the job.
+Most notably, skills in Mechanical Tool Repair, Programmable Logic Controllers / Automation, Electronic Troubleshooting, and Product Support are correlated to pay that is above average.
+Skills that are correlated to lower pay, on the other hand, include Troubleshooting and Quality Assurance / Quality Control.
+Most people skilled in Electronic Troubleshooting are similarly competent in Programmable Logic Controllers (PLC) / Automation.

 Pay by Experience Level for Electro-Mechanical Technician

 Pay by Experience for an Electro-Mechanical Technician has a positive trend.
 An entry-level Electro-Mechanical Technician with less than 5 years of experience can expect to earn an average total compensation of $44,000 based on 135 salaries provided by anonymous users.
 Average total compensation includes tips, bonus, and overtime pay.
 An Electro-Mechanical Technician with mid-career experience which includes employees with 5 to 10 years of experience can expect to earn an average total compensation of $45,000 based on 76 salaries.
 An experienced Electro-Mechanical Technician which includes employees with 10 to 20 years of experience can expect to earn an average total compensation of $51,000 based on 89 salaries.
 An Electro-Mechanical Technician with late-career experience which includes employees with greater than 20 years of experience can expect to earn an average total compensation of $54,000 based on 77 salaries.